Wyoming Child Support

 Basic entertainment includes a child’s access to television, games, computers and the internet.
 It may also include visits to amusement parks, movie theaters, camping grounds or other enjoyable activities.

-Are College expenses Covered by Child Support in Wyoming?
+Are College and school expenses Covered by the Support?

 In Wyoming, there are no laws that require parents to help support a child through college unless a previous agreement was made between the two parents.